Lucia Bronzetti: 2025: Cluj-Napoca final, second WTA 1000 fourth round

 In February, Bronzetti overcame wildcard entrant Simona Halep, third seed Peyton Stearns, seventh seed Elisabetta Cocciaretto and fifth seed Kateřina Siniaková to reach the final at the Transylvania Open in Cluj-Napoca, which she lost to top seed Anastasia Potapova.
 As a result, she jumped 16 places in the WTA rankings to world No. 56 on 10 February 2025.

 The following month at the WTA 1000 event in Indian Wells, she defeated Anhelina Kalinina and 30th seed Magdalena Fręch to make it through to the third round, at which point she lost to world No. 1, Aryna Sabalenka.

 At Wimbledon, Bronzetti overcame Jil Teichmann for her first win at the grass-court major, before losing to seventh seed Mirra Andreeva in the second round.

 In August at the Cincinnati Open, wins over Zhu Lin, 15th seed Daria Kasatkina and 23rd seed Jeļena Ostapenko saw Bronzetti reach the fourth round of a WTA 1000 event for just the second time.
 She lost to second seed Coco Gauff in straight sets.

-Performance timelines
+Performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.